 Try to Make Math Fun as Much as Possible.

 For some children, all it takes is a change in perspective to transform nursery class homework from something feared into something loved.
 A traditional pen-and-paper approach won’t always work, and that’s when you need to help your child get creative with math homework for kids.
 Substitute a math task instead of a worksheet.
 There are so many online apps where you can find grade-level appropriate math tasks.
 Check them out and see what would work best for your kids.

-Teens often work on homework in their rooms or wherever there’s a little spare table space.
+Teenagers often work on homework in their rooms or wherever there’s a little spare table space.
 But their rooms are usually filled with distractions!
-Before he starts to crib for not doing math homework, help him by creating a special “homework zone” that’s more peaceful.
+Before he starts to crib for not doing his math homework, help him by creating a special “homework zone” that’s more peaceful.
 Stock that area with lots of colorful school supplies, so there’s no reason to leave until their homework is over.

-Understand the concept of problems
+Understand the Concept of Problems

-You, as a parent, may try to be helpful by saying that you were never good at maths.
+You, as a parent, may try to be helpful by saying that you were never good at math’s.
 But that’s not done.
 All you need to do is encourage your little one to embrace challenges and see the fun in growing his brain.
 Above all, as mentioned earlier, “Practice” seems much more positive, and kids can find it interesting eventually.

 When you see something enough, it registers in your memory, even if it’s unconscious.
-This is why it would be best to help your kids stick to formulae on their study table.
+This is why it would be best to help your kids stick to the formulae on their study table.
 If possible, help them make flashcards of all the formulae in their textbook and decorate their room with them.

 A Platter of Scrumptious Snacks

-Seek help from outside the class
+Seek Help from Outside the Class

 To wrap up